Why you’ll love this family favorite recipe!

 What is Japchae?

-Japchae’s flavor is savory but with a hint of sweet, and it can be enjoyed either hot or cold, which can only mean one thing: a bonus meal from leftovers!
+The name literally translates to “mixed vegetable,” which makes sense as it’s a stir-fry dish loaded with a ton of veggies!
+Japchae’s flavor is savory but with a hint of sweet, and it can be enjoyed either hot or cold.

-What are Glass Noodles?
+What are glass noodles?

 The transparent noodles in this Japchae recipe are called glass noodles, also known as cellophane noodles or sweet potato starch noodles.
-No matter what you call them they’re delicious!

 These particular noodles are the Korean variety dangmyeon.
 They’re made from sweet potato starch and water, and are a little thicker than the Chinese varieties you may have had before.